sculptor/sculptor.github.io/documentation/developers-guide.md

 ## Meta Model

-Input to the code generation is the model, which is structured according to the meta models `sculptormetamodel.ecore` and `sculptorguimetamodel.ecore`.
-The meta models are defined with [Ecore](http://www.eclipse.org/modeling/emf/).
+Input to the code generation is the model, which is structured according to the meta model `sculptormetamodel.xcore`.
+The meta model is defined with [Xcore](https://wiki.eclipse.org/Xcore) (an Xtext-based DSL for [EMF](http://www.eclipse.org/modeling/emf/) models).

 ### Business Tier Model (domain model)